awsdocs/amazon-ec2-user-guide-windows/doc_source/ami-windows-stig.md

 ## Version history<a name="stig-version-history"></a>

-The following table shows version history updates for STIG settings that are applied to Windows operating systems and Windows components\.
+The following table provides version history updates for STIG settings that are applied to Windows operating systems and Windows components\.

 | Date | AMIs | Details |